briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

     preclude a safe design.

-    6. _(6)_ Exemption: The site where soil-disturbing activities are conducted shall be exempt from the requirements of this [Section 1357.09][] if it can be shown to the satisfaction of the Village Engineer that the site is part of a larger common plan of development where the stormwater management requirements for the site are provided by an existing SCMs, or if the stormwater management requirements for the site are provided by practices defined in a regional or local stormwater management plan approved by the Village Engineer.
+    6. _(6)_ Exemption: The site where soil-disturbing activities are conducted shall be exempt from the requirements of this [Section 1357.09][CF Section 1357.09] if it can be shown to the satisfaction of the Village Engineer that the site is part of a larger common plan of development where the stormwater management requirements for the site are provided by an existing SCMs, or if the stormwater management requirements for the site are provided by practices defined in a regional or local stormwater management plan approved by the Village Engineer.

-    7. _(7)_ Maintenance: All SCMs shall be maintained in accordance with the Inspection and Maintenance Plan and Agreements approved by the Village Engineer as detailed in [Section 1357.08][] of this Chapter.
+    7. _(7)_ Maintenance: All SCMs shall be maintained in accordance with the Inspection and Maintenance Plan and Agreements approved by the Village Engineer as detailed in [Section 1357.08][CF Section 1357.08] of this Chapter.

     8. _(8)_ Ownership: Unless otherwise required by the Village of Chagrin Falls, SCMs serving multiple lots in subdivisions shall be on a separate lot